 In all cases, the goal is for marketers to only spend money when their particular performance objective is met.
 While Amazon only pays when a sale is made, merchants selling big ticket items like cars, or marketing services like credit cards, have modified the model paying instead for clicks or qualified leads.

-compensation schemes are as varied as the merchants themselves from a 15 percent commission on Amazon books, to 1 percent on Dell PCs.
+In fact, compensation schemes are as varied as the merchants themselves from a 15 percent commission on Amazon books, to 1 percent on Dell PCs.
 On the financial services side, LendingTree offers up to $14 per qualified application and NextCard offers $20 per enrolled cardholder.
 Consumer retailers like FogDog offer a fairly typical 5 percent.

 Consider a Third Party